ASLeonard/pangenome_summer_school/slides/lecture_5.md

 Some form of collapsing homology

+TODO: pggb params?

 ---

 # Building bigger pangenomes

+Many large scale efforts in progress:

+ - Human Pangenome Research Council
+ - Vertebrate Genome Project
+ - Darwin Tree of Life

+Several hundreds of genomes. \
+Millions of core hours!

+---

+# Building bigger pangenomes

-N+1 problem is a big problem
+The "N+1" problem is a **big** problem for consortia:

+ - rebuild with annual data freezes?
+ - "stable" graph and "development" graph?

+---

+# Building bigger pangenomes

-How do these problems scale for compute resources?
+How do these problems scale for compute resources? \
 What will be bottlenecks in the near future?

+. . .

+ - `wfmash` is TODO: BIG  ̸O
+ - `seqwish` is memory/disk hungry
+ - `GFAffix` is almost IO bound

 ---